mp-se/victron-receiver/README.md

 Currently there is support for the following Victron Devices mainly since these are the onces I'm using.
 But there is a feature to capture data from any Victron Device that support the Instant Readout and then I can add support for those.

-* Battery Monitor: Smart Battery Monitor + SmartShunt
+* Battery Monitor: Smart Battery Monitor
+    - Tested and working
+* Battery Monitor: SmartShunt
+    - Need help to validate the following values; State Of Charge, Battery Current, Consumed Ah
 * DC-DC Charger: Orion Smart DC-DC Charger
+    - Need help to validate data during charge cycle.
 * AC Charger: Blue Smart IP65 Charger
+    - Charger with one channel has been tested and validated.
 * Solar Charger: BlueSolar MPPT
+    - Need help to validate data during charge cycle.

-The following types are **NOT** yet supported due to lack of test data.
+The following types can be supported if I can receive some test data.

 * Inverter
 * SmartLithium